 What you can do is maximize your day: Get up an hour earlier and commit that hour to planning, goal-setting, and following-up.
-Use that time to send emails to your network, prepare for an interview, or any other job-search activity that needs to get accomplished.
+Use that time to send emails to your network, and prepare for an interview or any other job-search activity that needs to get accomplished.

 Speaking of goal-setting, this activity is perhaps one of the most important things you can do as a full-time working job-seeker.
 Because of your busy schedule, you should attempt to set daily and weekly job-search goals, covering such areas as:

 - Writing thank-you letters